zakmachachi/GO-mechanical-properties/README.md

 ## Figures
 The following figures were constructed as follows:
 * **Figure 1**: Structural model can be found at [zakmachachi/GO-MACE-23](https://github.com/zakmachachi/GO-MACE-23).
-Trajectory data will be shared via Zenodo in due course.
+Trajectory data can be found using the Zenodo link above.
 * **Figure 2**: Input structures can be found [here](structures).
 For panel a), b) and c), the structures are in `p1-p2-GO.xyz`.
 The table below maps the structure configurations for a "batch":

     - **Top row**: OH/O ratio